zib-cmd/cmdtools/README.md

 Install with `pip install cmdtools`
     (If you want to use the SLEPc library for sparse Schur decompositions install cmdtools with the extra slepc, i.e. `pip install "cmdtools[slepc]"`)

+Note: It seems that `pip` has problems installing SLEPc.
+However, using conda you can install it with `conda install -c conda-forge petsc slepc petsc4py slepc4py`.

 ## Contents
 *  `pcca`: An implementation of (generalized) PCCA⁺ using the Schur decomposition
 *  `ajc`: A sparse implementation of the augmented jump chain